armin-fx/BandedScad/README.md

 You must extract archive and copy 'banded.scad' and folder 'banded/' into a directory and now you can use it here.

-Or you can copy this into the library folder from OpenScad for global use.
+Or you can copy this into the library folder from OpenSCAD for global use.
 The path for this directory depends on your system:

 | OS       | Path